music-dl/music-dl/README.md

 ## Usage

 ##### Download one track
-And save it to `~/Music` folder. `-d` option can be used together with any other options.
+And save it to `~/Music` folder.
+Use `-d` option to specify destination folder.
+It can be used together with any other options.
 Without it tracks will be saved to `./audio` folder.

 ```bash
 ruby main.rb -t 'r you mine' -d ~/Music